 As the proud son of an immigrant, Senator Durbin believes that immigration makes America great.
-Senator Durbin serves as the Ranking Member of the Senate Judiciary Subcommittee on Immigration.
+Senator Durbin serves as Chair of the Senate Judiciary Committee.

 Senator Durbin first introduced the Dream Act in 2001, which is bipartisan legislation that would give young immigrants who grew up in this country a path to citizenship.
 For the last several years, Senator Durbin has gone to the Floor of the U.S. Senate more than 100 times to tell the stories of Dreamers, who are the future doctors, engineers, teachers, and soldiers who will make this country stronger.
 A study by the Center for American Progress found that passing the Dream Act would add at least $281 billion and as much as $1 trillion to the American economy in just one decade.
 In Illinois, passage of the Dream Act would add up to $4 billion per year to Illinois’ GDP.

 In 2010, Senator Durbin and a Republican colleague were the first members of Congress to call for the establishment of Deferred Action for Childhood Arrivals (DACA) to protect Dreamers from deportation.
 In 2011, Senator Durbin led 22 Senators in urging the President to suspend the deportations of Dreamers.
 DACA has unleashed the potential of Dreamers, who are contributing to our country as soldiers, engineers, public school teachers, small business owners, and civil rights advocates.